AuroraLeport/IndependentProjects/Windfall_aleport/README.md

 ------------
 CREATOR: AURORA LEPORT <br />
 DATE: 2/1/2022 <br />
-PURPOSE: Modeling donors with past 5 years of donor history that will or will not become an ideal donor (ideal = donate >= $20,000 in next 5 years). <br />
+PURPOSE: Modeling donors with past 5 years of donor history that will or will not become an ideal donor. <br />

-date of prediction for model creation (aka PredictedOn) = '2016-08-01'.
-Any donations after is a future donation any donoation prior is a historical donation.
-This model is limited to donoations in historical 5 years.
+         (ideal = donate >= $20,000 in next 5 years). <br />

 /******************

 ## Installation

-The Anaconda distribution of Python is required.
+The Anaconda distribution of Python is required.  <br />
-The code should run with no issues using Python versions 3.8.
+The code should run with no issues using Python versions 3.8. <br />
-Install hyperopt from PyPl (pip install hyperopt).
+Install hyperopt from PyPl (pip install hyperopt). <br />

  ## Project Organization
 ------------